-BAAQMD staff has been taking the indefensible position that oil companies’ costs outweigh the communities’ health benefits of wet scrubbing technology, already in place at Valero in Benicia as well as at over half of U.S. refineries.
-They’ve justified this stance by accepting industry’s extravagant cost claims, and by grossly underestimating the health consequences—such as asthma, chronic obstructive pulmonary disease, heart disease and stroke—borne primarily by the low-income, Black and Brown residents of frontline communities.
+BAAQMD staff initially took the indefensible position that oil companies’ costs outweigh the health benefits of wet scrubbing technology, already in place at Valero in Benicia as well as over half of U.S. refineries.
+They justified this stance by accepting industry’s extravagant cost claims and grossly underestimating the health consequences—asthma, chronic obstructive pulmonary disease, heart disease and stroke—borne primarily by low-income, Black, and Brown residents of frontline communities.

-*See a detailed analysis of “Rule 6-5” and its enormous health impacts in this December post.
+*See a detailed analysis of “Rule 6-5” and its potential to reduce enormous health impacts in this December post.